An impending retirement doesn’t have to bring added stress. With an IRA growing behind the scenes, you’ll be ready to celebrate.

 - Principal contributions can be withdrawn without penalty*

-- Withdrawals on interest can begin at age 59½
+- Withdrawals on dividends can begin at age 59½

-- Early withdrawals on interest subject to penalty**
+- Early withdrawals on dividends subject to penalty**

 - No mandatory distribution age